map-ir/mapir-ios-sdk-services/README.md

 # MapirServices

 <p align="center">
-ℹ️ Short description of MapirServices
+ℹ️ MapirServices framework, helps you with networking part of using services of map.ir
 </p>

 ## Features